tsuru/tsuru/docs/index.rst

+..
+Copyright 2012 tsuru authors.
+All rights reserved.
+   Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

 .. tsuru documentation master file, created by sphinx-quickstart on Wed Aug  8 11:09:54 2012.
    You can adapt this file completely to your liking, but it should at least